California Spanish Assessment

 Once a student completes the CSA, the student's score will be available in the California Educator Reporting System (CERS) Link to external site.
 Student Score Reports (SSRs) will be produced and available for download in TOMS Link to external site and made available to parents and guardians through parent or student portals.

-Typically, an LEA can access results in the CERS Link to external site and SSRs in TOMS Link to external site by September of the test administration year, after the CDE verifies and approves the data.
+LEAs can access results in CERS Link to external site and SSRs in TOMS Link to external site after the CDE verifies and approves the data, which typically occurs in mid to late September.

-Each student receives an SSR in English and one in the student's primary language if that language is Spanish, Vietnamese, Mandarin, Filipino, Korean, or Cantonese (traditional Chinese).
-To view a sample SSR in each language, visit the CAASPP Sample Student Score Reports (SSRs) web page.
-If the student needs an SSR in one of the provided languages and that language is not the student's primary language, the LEA should change the language of the SSR in TOMS Link to external site prior to student testing.
+Each student receives an SSR in English and Spanish.
+To view a sample SSR, visit the CAASPP Sample Student Score Reports (SSRs) web page.
+If the student needs an SSR in Spanish only, the LEA should change the language of the SSR in TOMS Link to external site prior to student testing.

 Test Security

-LEA CAASPP coordinators and site CAASPP coordinators have the ability to submit STAIRS cases in TOMS Link to external site as a means of reporting testing incidents.
+LEA CAASPP coordinators and CAASPP test site coordinators have the ability to submit Security and Test Administration Incident Reporting System cases in TOMS Link to external site as a means of reporting testing incidents.
 Refer to the CAASPP and ELPAC Security Incidents and Appeals Procedure Guide Link to external site and the Test Security web page for more information.

 Get Involved